webdriverio/webdriverio/SRS Document.md

 ## 1.1 Purpose
 This documentation is intended to offer a overview of the WebDriverIO's requirements and specifications.

-The aim of WebDriverIO is to simplify the interation between users and apps, offering a collection of plugins to assist a user in building scalable, robust, and secure tests for modern online and mobile apps.
+The aim of WebdriverIO is to simplify the interation between users and apps, offering a collection of plugins to assist a user in building scalable, robust, and secure tests for modern online and mobile apps.

 In general, the WebdriverIO is considered to be an open source JavaScript-based custom implementation of the Selenium webdriver API.
 It is intended to be a simple but at the same time powerful software